Infisical vs Hashicorp Vault

 SDKs

-Infisical currently offers official SDKs for Python, NodeJS, Java, C#, and more are under active development – documentation here.
+Infisical currently offers official SDKs for Python, NodeJS, Go, Java, C#, and more are under active development – read documentation.

-SDKs tend to be a more reliable way of accessing secrets even though it requires more work – which often makes it a preferred choice for larger teams.
+SDKs tend to be a more reliable way of accessing secrets in certain environments – which often makes it a preferred choice for larger teams.

 Third-party Integrations

 Infisical lets you push secrets to various 3rd-party services (e.g., Vercel, Github Actions, Circle CI) – ultimately becoming a true single source of truth for you secrets.
-You can find the documentation here.
+You can find the read documentation.

 Not available.